The Scar (1919 film)

-The Scar is a lost 1919 American silent film drama directed by Frank Hall Crane and starring Kitty Gordon.
+The Scar is a 1919 American silent drama film directed by Frank Hall Crane and starring Kitty Gordon and Irving Cummings.
 It was produced and distributed by World Film Company.

-Plot summary
+Plot

 George Reynolds, an American, fights a duel in South America with the Spaniard Valdez over the affections of Cora, a Spanish adventuress, and later brings her back to the United States, where she becomes involved with his friend Caryl Haskill.
 During a struggle, Cora is accidentally shot and George is convicted, serving five years in prison while she taunts him during his forced labor.
 After his release, Cora opens a gambling house in New York, where Caryl becomes addicted, loses everything, and takes his own life.
 Hoping for a new beginning, George marries Frances Tabor, but Cora, consumed by vengeance, tries to destroy his marriage and even attempts to have him re-arrested, though she fails.
 Ultimately, her obsession drives her into madness, and she is confined to an asylum.